cdare24/Geog370/README.md

-# Geog370  I dont think this is working
+# Geog370

+## link to where vector layer is from https://www.naturalearthdata.com/downloads/10m-cultural-vectors/